-Deitrick Vaughn Haddon (born May 17, 1973) is an American gospel singer, songwriter, music producer, pastor, and actor.
+Deitrick Vaughn Haddon (born May 17, 1973) is an American gospel artist, songwriter, producer, pastor, and actor.
 He is best known for progressive gospel, and contemporary styles of music.
 He is also one of the cast members in Oxygen's reality television show Preachers of L.A.

 Emerging from the highly competitive gospel scene in Detroit, Michigan, with its numerous and skillful traditional choirs, Deitrick Haddon has made his mark in progressive gospel styles.
 Drawing on a range of secular music that extended from classic soul to hiphop, Haddon made a point of using his music as a ministry to the unchurched.
 Yet his forward-looking style didn't involve any compromises when it came to the expression of faith; Haddon's music was passionate in its devotional spirit, and in performance he interspersed his songs with spoken, sermon-like material.
 By the mid-2000s, Haddon was contending for the gospel world's top awards.

 Haddon launched his solo career as a Christian R&B vocalist with the Lost & Found on Tyscot/Verity in 2002.
 The set peaked at No. 1 on Billboard's Top Gospel Charts and received wide critical acclaim and spawned the hit "Sinner's Prayer" which was played extensively on gospel and mainstream R&B radio stations.